 Since explaining how SKAdNetwork works is a fairly complex and long topic, I’ll leave you with an excellent article together with animations written by Appsflyer.

 We have faced a lot of problems in evaluating the campaigns only with the SKAdNetwork – especially in Facebook.
 The data isn’t always flowing correctly and attribution gets lost a lot – making FB ad campaigns look a lot worse inside the ads manager than they should.
-Evaluating results nowadays isn’t as simple as just looking at the dashboards in FB or Google Ads.
+Facebook’s AEM solution (which utilizes a lot of data modeling) can be a useful option to test and get more data flowing through to Facebook Ads.

 That’s why we are trying to have other ways to evaluate and understand campaign performance.
 One of the ways is by having your own back-end dashboards which you could use to run intentional incrementality tests with or without media mix modeling.